Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Related Work

 \subsection{Attention-based Methods}

 Attention mechanism of DNNs is inspired from human perception process, which weights the features to encourage one model to focus on important information.
 The mechanism was first applied in machine translation~\cite{bahdanau2015neural} and then widely used in the field of computer vision due to its effectiveness.
 For example, Mnih~\etal~\cite{mnih2014recurrent} applied an attention-based model to image classification tasks.
 In~\cite{chen2017sca}, SCA-CNN that incorporated spatial and channel-wise attention mechanisms in a CNN are proposed to modulate the sentence generation context in multi-layer feature maps, encoding where and what the visual attention is, for the task of image captioning.
 Chu~\etal~\cite{chu2017multi} combined the holistic attention model focusing on the global consistency and the body part attention model focusing on detailed descriptions for human pose estimation.
 Fu~\etal~\cite{fu2019dual} proposed the dual attention network that adopted the position attention module aggregated the feat at each position and the channel attention module emphasizes interdependent channel maps for scene segmentation.
+Woo~\etal~\cite{woo2018cbam} proposed Convolutional Block Attention Module (CBAM) to efficiently help the information flow within the network by learning which information to modality or suppress.